andresibarrarodriguez/Master-Dissertation-Repository/README.md

 1. algencan.f90
 2. algencanma-forcutest.f90
 3. run-nlp
-4. irace_Algencan.R
+4. Irace_Algencan-4.0.0.R

 In this case, the ALGENCAN algorithm is executed through the run-nlp script.
 This script compiles the *ls* and *hsl* libraries, as well as the CUTEst interface, using algencanma-forcutest.f90.
 To do so, we first execute: chmod +x run-nlp.
 This bash compiles all the required libraries.
 The algorithm is then executed as follows: $\zeta_1$ $\zeta_2$ ./run-nlp problem, donde cada $\zeta_i$, represents a different parameter of the ALGENCAN algorithm.
-Once the compilation step is completed, we proceed to execute the R script using the command: Rscript irace_Gencan.R.
+Once the compilation step is completed, we proceed to execute the R script using the command: Rscript Irace_Algencan-4.0.0.R.